LEAHPARAPHAEL/spa/README.md

     python representation.py

 This queries some statistics about dogs from the database using pandas, and saves the figures in the plots/ directory.
+This also allows us to study the quality of the produced data, by displaying the number of missing values for each table of the database (dogs, images, and breeds).
+We can see that almost all fields contain less than 1% of missing values, except the matched_breed in the table dogs, which contains around 75% of missing values.
+Indeed, it was difficult to map the ~400 different breeds to existing ones, given that many of them are ambiguous or not enough detailed, like "Chien croisé", or "berger".
+So, the workaround we used as an example in the GUI is to store both the non normalized breed and the tentative matched breed, and filter on both using fuzzy matching.
+This way, this gives more margin or error to the user to search for a specific breed.
+This is more detailed in the implementation part.

 Using these plots, we made a simple html page (plots/shelter_dogs.html) analysing the typical profile of dogs listed for adoptions, to try to investigate why their owners abandon them.

 ## General implementation scheme